-Most interesting wonders of Midway Atoll
+Wonders of Midway Atoll

 This atoll is an unincorporated territory of the United States.
 Above the sea level rise several smaller islands which have 6,2 km² large land area.

-The atoll was an important military base for United States throughout the 20th century and here have been fought heavy battles during the World War II.
+The atoll was an important military base for the United States throughout the 20th century and here have been fought heavy battles during World War II.
 But, as the Cold War ended, in 1988 the atoll was designated as National Wildlife Refuge.
 Here live some 60 people.

-This is one of most northerly atolls in the world: only the nearby Kure Atoll is some 20 km further to the north.
+This is one of the most northerly atolls in the world: only the nearby Kure Atoll is some 20 km further to the north.

 Set like a gem in the vast Pacific Ocean, halfway between Tokyo and San Francisco, Midway us a nature-lover’s dream.
 The atoll hosts the world’s largest albatross nesting colony.
 Amazingly approachable tropicbirds, terns, boobies, and frigatebirds also net there.
 Reefs surrounding Midway teem with rainbow-hued corals and fishes, as well as sea turtles, monk seals, and Hawaiian spinner dolphins.